ranwang21/product_dropper/README.md

 React, AWS, MongoDB

 ## Installation
+Before you do anything, you need to install MongoDB.

 __Start the Server__

 - in `/server/config`, create a json file `awsConfig.json` and write in this file as follows:\